Birmingham Third-Offense DUI Lawyer

 In Alabama, to be charged with a felony driving under the influence charge, an individual must have three prior convictions within a five-year period.
 A Birmingham Third-Offense DUI is still considered a misdemeanor and would stay a misdemeanor and be prosecuted that way.
 An individual would have to have three prior convictions within a five-year period to be deemed a felony.

-The timing between DUI convictions is crucial in Alabama because there is a five-year look back period, meaning the number of prior convictions only count if they occurred within five years from the sentencing date on the new charge.
+The timing between DUI convictions is crucial in Alabama because there is a ten-year look back period, meaning the number of prior convictions only count if they occurred within ten years from the sentencing date on the new charge.